 - Six months experience as an educator, naturalist, or facilitator of non-formal education programming.

 - Two months experience teaching, facilitating, or participating in outdoor education or recreation activities.

 - Ability to live in provided campus housing.

-- Ability to manage a security sensitive position, having passed a pre-employment background investigation including a criminal background check.
+- Ability to manage a security sensitive position.

 - Experience as an educator, program staff, naturalist or related position at a residential outdoor education center, nature center, or similar facility preferred.

 - Previous experience in preparing lesson plans, outlines, or guides in preparation to teach or facilitate activities.

 - Previous experience leading or facilitating groups in team building activities.

 - Demonstrated enthusiasm for the outdoors and outdoor education, even when conditions are challenging.